safderareepattamannil/colorcoder/_data/blog/2021-02-10-what-is-the-foreach-method-in-javascript-and-how-to-use-it.md

 // logs 4
 ```

-#### We can also define the callback functions seperately for the forEach method.
+#### We can also define the callback functions separately for the forEach method.

 ```js
 let users = ['user1','user2','user3']